flin3500/Cuda-Google-Colab/README.md

   return 0;
 }
 ```
-2. Compile the code
-**The compile flag is important, it is depends on your device, K80 is 37.
-If you do not have that, the kernel code will not work.**
+2. Compile the code **The compile flag is important, it is depends on your device, K80 is 37.
+If you do not have that, the kernel code will not work.
+I was stuck here for a while**
 ```bash
 !nvcc -arch=sm_37 -gencode=arch=compute_37,code=sm_37 hello.cu -o hello
 ```